 Purchasing a custom-made piece of clothing is much kinder to the environment and ensures that it is designed to a high standard and will be long lasting.
 This will also help to reduce materials, waste and carbon emissions around the world.
 The vast majority of made-to-order fashion brands are small, independent businesses that promote mindful shopping and ensure each piece is made with care and attention to detail.
 These start-up companies understand the value of the customer and the worker.
 Unlike major fashion houses, these brands prioritise ethical working practices and customer-client transparency.
 By placing an order with a small business, you will better understand the sourcing, manufacturing and shipping of your items.
 These small businesses help put take control of your personal fashion footprint.

-2. Prioritising fair, ethical fashion
+2. Increased prominence of fair, ethical fashion

 As we've established, smaller businesses are much more transparent and open when sharing the story behind their brand and how their clothes and materials are sourced.
 This has become increasingly important for consumers and helps you to learn the brand's origin, the ethos and the mission behind it.
 However, shopping with dedicated sustainable businesses isn't always easy.
 The consumer demand for brand transparency means even high-street shops and their partners are now sharing what happens behind the scenes.
 Big companies know they need to implement changes if they want to appeal to the eco-conscious consumer which is why it is so important to research these brands as much as possible before making any purchases.
 This will allow you to understand if it is a business you want to support.
 You should also check the company's stance on human rights, labour laws, animal welfare, amongst other ethical and environmental information which should be publicly available.